beautiful-women-georgia.jpg

 Historical Context

-Pre-2000 Soviet-era laws criminalised homosexual acts between men (up to 5 years imprisonment).
-Post-independence reforms decriminalised them and introduced consent-based sexual offence definitions.
+Soviet-era laws criminalised homosexual acts (up to 5 years).
+Reforms post-2000 decriminalised them and introduced consent-based definitions.

 “The code is progressive on paper; cultural conservatism still shapes application.” — Criminology lecturer, TSU